 When I was about 70% finished with sorting out this family I discovered a quite excellent book written more than 25 years ago by Eudine Britton of Chattanooga, Tennessee.
 When I realized that she had extensively researched several of the children of John Morgan, I changed course and edited this page so as to avoid covering too much of the same ground, and instead focused mainly on augmenting Ms. Britton’s excellent research.
 (When I attempted to contact her for permission to reproduce elements of her book, I learned that she had passed on in 2012.)
 Her book is available in the LDS library as John Morgan (b.
 1784 NJ) and his family of Georgia…, (Self-published, 1989) by Eudine M. Britton.

-The 1850 census, indicating a birthplace of “N.J.”, has to be taken with a least a tiny degree of skepticism, as census takers wrote what they were told by whomever they interviewed.
+The 1850 census, indicating a birthplace of “N.J.”, has to be viewed with a least a small degree of skepticism.
+Census takers wrote what they were told by whomever they interviewed, and it is quite possible that the person providing the information was confused or uncertain.
 I am slightly bothered by the disparity between John Morgan’s birth date and his age in the census — it makes me wonder if it was his new wife who provided the census taker with the information.
 Nevertheless, if he was born in New Jersey it would eliminate some otherwise promising hypotheses.
-1 Franklin County records show that he died in 1790 leaving a will (which unfortunately no longer exists), a widow named Elizabeth, and unnamed minor orphans who may have included the John Morgan and others taxed in Franklin County about ten years later.2 That might be a promising area of exploration except that, if our John Morgan was truly born in New Jersey, he could not be a son of that John Morgan.))
+For example, a John Morgan of Georgia served in the Revolution, refugeed to Virginia during the war, and returned to Georgia in 1784 to claim back pay and bounty land in Franklin County.1 Franklin County records show that he died in 1790 leaving a will (which unfortunately no longer exists), a widow named Elizabeth, and unnamed minor orphans who may have included the John Morgan and others taxed in Franklin County about ten years later.2 That might be a promising area of exploration except that, if our John Morgan was truly born in New Jersey, he could not be a son of that John Morgan.
 Another reason for some skepticism is that his son Richard’s 1880 mortality census record shows his father’s birthplace as “Georgia” and his daughter Deidamy listed “Georgia” as her father’s birthplace in both 1880 and 1900.
-To add to the confusion, his daughter Lodoisky listed both her parent’s birthplaces as North Carolina in the 1800 census.
+To add to the confusion, his daughter Lodoisky listed both her parent’s birthplaces as North Carolina in the 1880 census.